-ReachNow, Car2Go to merge in Seattle
+ReachNow, Car2Go to merge in Seattle and elsewhere

 - Bill Gates to guest star on geeky ‘The Big Bang Theory’ VIEW

-BMW and Daimler will each hold a 50 percent stake in the joint venture, which still must be approved by European regulatory authorities.
+BMW and Daimler will each hold a 50 percent stake in the joint venture, which must be approved by European regulatory authorities.

 It’s unclear when things will change for the blue and white cars parked around Seattle.
-Currently, drivers can use apps to find ReachNow and Car2Go vehicles parked nearby, unlock them, drive within the city, then leave them parked for the next customer.
+Presently, drivers can use apps to find ReachNow and Car2Go vehicles parked nearby, unlock them, drive within the city, then leave them parked for the next customer.

 The two services will operate as one in Seattle when the merger is complete, a Car2Go spokesman confirmed.

-But details on what that will actually look like are sparse ahead of the merger’s approval.
-In a news release issued jointly by the companies Wednesday, ReachNow and Car2Go are shown in different categories under Daimler and BMW’s plans for the joint operation.
+But details on what that will look like are sparse ahead of the merger’s approval.
+In a news release issued jointly Wednesday by the companies, ReachNow and Car2Go are shown in different categories under Daimler and BMW’s plans for the joint operation.

 ReachNow is included in an “on-demand mobility” category, which also includes Daimler startup moovel, a service that helps people look up the fastest way to get around cities by combining car-sharing and transit information.
 Car2Go is included in a “car-sharing” category, along with DriveNow, BMW’s car-sharing service in Europe.